-One of those loose ends, as we all now know, involved the question of establishing a Jewish homeland in what had been Ottoman Palestine (or the Sanjak of Jerusalem, if you want to be technical).
-In 1917, British Foreign Secretary Arthur James Balfour issued a letter to Zionist (NOTE: I’m using that term historically, not pejoratively) leader Walter Rothschild in which he promised that the British government would “facilitate” the creation of “a national home for the Jewish people” in Palestine.
-We can parse what Balfour wrote and its implications until the end of time, and it often seems like some people are inclined to do just that, but it’s important here to note that Balfour’s letter did not satisfy leading British Zionists, like Chaim Weizmann (d.
+Another one of those loose ends involved the question of establishing a Jewish homeland in what had been Ottoman Palestine (or the Sanjak of Jerusalem, if you want to be technical).
+As we know, in 1917 British Foreign Secretary Arthur James Balfour issued a letter to Zionist (NOTE: I’m using that term historically, not pejoratively) leader Walter Rothschild in which he promised that the British government would “facilitate” the creation of “a national home for the Jewish people” in Palestine.
+We can parse what Balfour wrote and its implications until the end of time, and it often seems like some people are inclined to do just that, but it’s important here to note that Balfour did not satisfy leading British Zionists, like Chaim Weizmann (d.
 1952), the head of the World Zionist Organization.
 Weizmann wanted a firm British commitment to a Jewish state encompassing Palestine, and whatever Balfour was, it wasn’t exactly that.

 On the Arab side, Hussein wasn’t exactly thrilled with the Brits by 1918 either.
 He’d learned of the secret Sykes-Picot arrangement in late 1917, and while he’d been given British assurances that the agreement didn’t violate any of Britain’s promises about a future independent Arab state, Hussein still had reason to be suspicious.
 Likewise, Balfour must have caused Hussein to do a double-take.
 While there’s some evidence that he was open to Jewish settlement in Palestine, he was clearly opposed to any sort of independent Jewish state there, as he believed (though this was later disputed by London) that his negotiations with McMahon had left Palestine as part of his future Arab nation.